VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 7. Press \[ESC\] again to close the settings menu

 ### Linking a probe in the planner to a manipulator _in vivo_

+This step is not required for New Scale Pathfinder connections.
+See below for details.

 ![Connect a probe to a manipulator](../_static/images/Ephys-Link-connect-probe.png)